 By FHWA directive, bicycle and pedestrian components have been required in the Metropolitan Transportation Plan and Transportation Improvement Program for some time.
 Inclusion in Alabama MPO planning documents began in 2010.
 ALDOT joined other State DOTs and approved and implemented a Statewide Bicycle and Pedestrian Plan during the same year.
+In 2016, ALDOT began the process of updating the Statewide Bicycle and Pedestrian Plan.

 As a result of this action, ALDOT instructed all MPOs in 2010 to prepare a Bicycle/Pedestrian Plan or have one under development no later than Spring of 2011.
-The MPO's Bicycle/Pedestrian Plan is a component of the Year 2035 Transportation Plan.
+The MPO's Bicycle/Pedestrian Plan is a component of the Year 2040 Transportation Plan.
 The plan addresses all of the federal directives and includes the financing of bicycle/pedestrian projects.
 It also illustrates how planned bike routes, bike lanes, greenways, and shared use paths correlate with planned roadway improvements within the MPO Study Area.
-The FY 2014 UPWP requires a comprehensive Bicycle/Pedestrian Plan update to be accomplished during 2014.
 Additionally, the MPO staff will continue with its educational and informational programs on bicycle and pedestrian safety.
 All of these projects will require some aspect of public involvement.

-During the comprehensive Bicycle/Pedestrian Plan update, the MPO will hold a public review and take comments pertaining to the plan.
+During the comprehensive Bicycle/Pedestrian Plan's future updates and amendments, the MPO will hold a public review and take comments pertaining to the plan.
 This will be done through the MPO committees.
 All meetings of the MPO committees are advertised via media release, legal ad, and/or other methods at least 2 weeks in advance of the MPO meeting.
 Non-committee members in attendance may participate in discussions pertaining to the plan.
-Copies of the draft and final comprehensive Bicycle/Pedestrian Plan will be available at the City of Huntsville Planning Division office, Madison County Courthouse public information desk, City of Madison Mayor's office, Town of Triana Mayor's office, and Town of Owens Cross Roads Mayor's office.
+Copies of the draft and final comprehensive Bicycle/Pedestrian Plan, as well as any plan amendments, will be available at the City of Huntsville Planning Division office and the Huntsville-Madison County Public Library Main Branch.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
 The plans will also be made available on the MPO's website.
-The public review and request for comments for the plan is 2 weeks prior to a scheduled MPO meeting.
+Links to the documents for review on the MPO website will be shared via social media such as Facebook and Twitter.
+The public review and request for comments for the plan and any plan amendments is 2 weeks prior to a scheduled MPO meeting.